bot-zen/naacl_flp_st/README.md

 relatively small actual data compared to the 'unlabeled data' encoded in the word embeddings.

-Also note that we use nltk
+Also note that we are missing an [NLTK](https://www.nltk.org/) reference:
 ```
  Bird, Steven, Edward Loper and Ewan Klein (2009).
  Natural Language Processing with Python.
 O'Reilly Media Inc.
 ```